freeCodeCamp/guide/src/pages/articles/miscellaneous/what-to-do-if-you-speak-a-language-not-yet-supported-by-free-code-camp/index.md

 ---
-title: What To Do If You Speak a Language Not Yet Supported By Free Code Camp
+title: What to Do if You Speak a Language not Yet Supported by Free Code Camp
 ---
 Translation is an all-or-nothing proposal.